Aleksa Krstic

 Common mistakes in PO file translation

-Here, we'll explore some of the most common errors encountered during PO file translation:
+Below, we'll explore some of the most common errors encountered during manual PO file translation:

-• Invalid file syntax: PO files have a unique structure, which can present editing challenges for non-technical individuals, such as translators.
-Common syntax errors include missing quotes and typos in keywords that are integral to the PO file format, such as msgid and msgstr.
+• Invalid file syntax: PO files have a unique structure, which can present editing challenges, especially for non-technical individuals such as translators.
+Common syntax errors include missing quotes and typos in essential keywords like msgid and msgstr.

-• Invalid placeholders: Translating placeholders can result in application errors.
-It is crucial to differentiate between text requiring translation and text that must remain unchanged.
+• Invalid placeholders: Accidentally translating placeholders can cause application errors.
+It is crucial to distinguish between text that needs translation and text that must remain unchanged.

-• Proper handling of plural messages: Languages vary in their plural rules.
-Using incorrect plural forms in translations can lead to errors in the application.
+• Improper handling of plural forms: Languages have different pluralization rules.
+Using incorrect plural forms in translations can result in displaying an inaccurate translation.

-Utilizing specialized translation tools not only automate PO file generation but also help prevent accidental translation errors.
-Employing them can effectively mitigate the risks of the errors mentioned above.
+Utilizing specialized translation tools not only automates PO file generation but also helps prevent accidental translation errors.
+Using these tools can effectively mitigate the risks mentioned above.

 Automating the translation of PO files

-Automating any job can be beneficial.
-This is particularly crucial in the context of today's rapidly advancing technological landscape.
-In the following, we will outline some methods that can help you speed up and automate parts of the translation workflow by employing specialized localization tools.
+Automating routine tasks can bring significant benefits, especially in today’s rapidly advancing technological landscape.
+In this section, we will outline methods to help speed up and automate parts of the translation workflow by employing specialized localization tools.

 Delegating translation tasks

 Most localization tools support project collaboration.
-On them, you can set up a localization project, invite team members (managers, developers, and translators), and create translation tasks.
-This delegation allows you to concentrate on other crucial product aspects while translators work efficiently.
-These tools, besides facilitating better collaboration, also allow the avoidance of common errors associated with manual editing of translation files, thereby accelerating the development cycle.
+With these platforms, you can set up a localization project, invite team members (such as managers, developers, and translators), and create translation tasks.
+Effective delegation allows you to focus on other critical aspects of product development while translators work efficiently.
+In addition to fostering collaboration, these tools help prevent common errors associated with manual editing of translation files, thereby accelerating the development cycle.

 Below, you can see an example of an assigned translation task on Localizely.